 Mentors increase engagement

-Mentorships also propels employee engagement.
+Mentorships also propel employee engagement.
 This is because mentoring programs are a hyper-relevant form of employee development.
 Every employee has a leader focused on identifying their goals and overcoming barriers that are holding them back.

 Mentoring programs also: